cmbartschat/itch/README.md

 Itch is a source control tool that lets you get work done faster.
 It is:

 - compatible with git
-- usable on the command line or as a graphical interface
+- available on the command line or as a graphical interface
 - easy to use either way

 ## Installation

-TODO
+`brew install cmbartschat/itch/itch`

 ## Getting started

-- `itch init` start a new repository in the current folder
+`itch init` start a new repository in the current folder

 ## Using the GUI